UB-Mannheim/ocr-gt-tools/INSTALL.md

 * Download web fonts to `./dist/fonts/` and generate a matching CSS file in `./dist/css/`
 * copy all CSS stylesheets to `./dist/css/` and minify them to `./dist/style.css`
 * copy all JS scripts to `./dist/js/` and minify them, in the right order, to `./dist/script.js` with source map

-Javascript/CSS project dependencies are managed by yarn, see `bower.json`

 ### Perl